| +Home | Museum | Wanted | Specs | Previous | Next |

 area of being desktop computers, and lost their links back to their

 roots in calculator technology.
-The 85 was introduced in January of 1980, just
+The 85 was announced in early December, 1979,

-at the point where the explosion of 'personal' computers was about
+at the point where the explosion of personal computers was about

 to occur.
 The 85 crosses over the line between calculator

-and computer, but still has enough 'calculator' left in it to be
+and computer, but still has enough calculator left in it to be

 still function as a calculator but the machine provides a great deal